Graduate Studies in sociology

 The is designed to provide students with strong research skills, preparing them to enter the workforce or pursue a doctoral degree in sociology.
-In addition to taking contemporary social theory, students will take research methods, qualitative methods, survey methods, and three statistics courses and conduct a research study, a 20-30 page (article-length) paper (in lieu of the traditional thesis).
-The degree requires a total of 34 credit hours and can generally be completed within two years.
+In addition to taking contemporary social theory, students will take research methods, qualitative methods, survey methods, and three statistics courses and conduct a research study/thesis, a 20-30 page (article-length) paper.
+The degree requires a total of 34 credit hours, and full-time students can generally complete the degree in two years.
 Students interested in pursuing both their MA and PhD in sociology at UofL can apply jointly to these programs; if admitted, they enter the MA program and, upon completion of their MA degree, move directly into the PhD program.
 (Students admitted to the joint program who complete their MA degree but, ultimately, choose not to pursue their PhD are still awarded the MA in sociology.)

 The PhD in applied sociology

 The is designed to train professional researchers at the highest level to follow the discipline’s focus on bringing scientific understandings to the study of social issues and problems - and to meet the growing demand for applied sociologists prepared to assume the responsibility for leadership on research projects dealing with social problems and issues or enter academia.
 In addition to taking core courses (program evaluation, classical social theory, organizational theory, social policy, fundamental assumptions of sociology, and social stratification), students have the opportunity to take some elective or independent study courses before taking their comprehensive exams and then writing their dissertation.
-The degree requires a total of 34 hours and can generally be completed within two to three years.
+The degree requires a total of 34 hours, and full-time students can generally complete the degree in three years.

 Our graduate students have pursued careers in a variety of areas, including academia (full- and part- time faculty) and other public and private organizations (Americana Community Center, Community Action Partnership, Evangel World Prayer Center, Humana, Kentucky Office of the Attorney General, Ronald McDonald House, and Seven Counties Services...just to name a few).
-For more detailed information about career opportunities for sociology students, visit http://louisville.edu/sociology/careers-in-sociology
+Click here for more detailed information about career opportunities for sociology students.

 Schedule a Visit or Learn More